wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 summary: Find actionable usage information and learn how to improve PPS.
 ---

-How much your company pays for using Tanzu Observability by Wavefront depends on PPS (point per second) consumption.
+How much your company pays for using Tanzu Observability by Wavefront depends on PPS (points per second) consumption.
 What you pay is based on data throughput, primarily:
 * **Data ingestion**.
 When the Wavefront service ingests data, those data count toward your PPS allocation.
 * **Data analysis**.
 When you run a query, either as part of an alert or when you look at a dashboard, the backend has to process the data, and those data points count toward your PPS allocation.